open-edge-platform/datumaro/docs/source/docs/level-up/basic_skills/03_dataset_import_export.rst

   .. tab-item:: CLI

-    Without creation of a project, we can achieve this with a single line command ``convert`` in Datumaro
+    We can achieve this with a single line command ``convert`` in Datumaro

     .. code-block:: bash